bk138/droidVNC-NG/README.md

 ## Features

 * Network export of device frame buffer with optional server-side scaling.
-* Injection of remote pointer events.
+* Injection of remote pointer and basic keyboard events.
 * Handling of client-to-server text copy & paste.
 Note that server-to-client copy & paste does not work in a generic way due to [Android security restrictions](https://developer.android.com/about/versions/10/privacy/changes#clipboard-data).
 * Handling of special keys to trigger 'Recent Apps' overview, Home button, Back button and Power button.